lordgavy01/Karpathy-LLM-Challenge/README.md

 # Karpathy Challenge

 This project details our attempt at tackling the [Karpathy LLM Challenge](https://twitter.com/karpathy/status/1760740503614836917) using the OpenAI GenAI stack solely.
-For an in-depth understanding of the challenge's vision, refer to this [sample output](https://t.co/AybDNA28sC).
+For an in-depth understanding of the challenge vision, refer to this [sample output](https://t.co/AybDNA28sC).

 ## Execution